Gizmo199/Voxeloader/README.md

-This is a basic `.vox` file importer for gamemaker studios.
+This is a basic `.vox` file importer for gamemaker studio.
 These basic functions let you import a voxel file directly without the need to convert it to a .obj, .vbx, or .vbuff file.
 It is a bit slow so converting *all* models to vertex buffer files is always going to be faster, but if you have some small voxels this is a quick and easy solution.
 Plus you can always take the vertex buffer it generates and save them as .vbx files if you wanted to convet them yourself. :)

 Here are some examples: